Nick Barnett

-Nicholas Alexander Barnett (born May 27, 1981) is a former American football linebacker.
-He played college football for Oregon State University, and was drafted by the Green Bay Packers in the first round of the 2003 NFL Draft.
-He has played professionally for the NFL's Green Bay Packers, Buffalo Bills and Washington Redskins.
-With the Packers, he won Super Bowl XLV against the Pittsburgh Steelers.
+Nicholas Alexander Barnett (born May 27, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Oregon State Beavers, and was selected by the Green Bay Packers in the first round of the 2003 NFL draft.
+He played professionally for the Packers, Buffalo Bills and Washington Redskins.
+Sidelined by an injury, he was unable to play with the Packers during their Super Bowl XLV win against the Pittsburgh Steelers.

-Early years
+Early life

 Barnett was born in Barstow, California and attended Fontana A.B.
 Miller High School in Fontana, California.

 College career

 Barnett attended Oregon State University, where he was a four-year letter winner for the Oregon State Beavers football team (1999–2002), starting the last three seasons at strong side linebacker.
 As a senior, Barnett was a first-team All-Pacific-10 Conference selection.
 He led the conference in tackles with 121 (62 solo).
 Barnett registered his single game best against the University of California in 2001 with 18 tackles (11 solo).

 He majored in Business Administration and Communications.